-me Per-Credit Rate
+Graduate Part-time Per-Credit Rate

-• 1.0 Credits: \$1,762.00
+• 1.0 Credits: \$1,762.00 • 1.0 Credits: \$2,060.00

 For credit loads beyond 1.0 credit, extend the per credit tuition rate by the number of credits.
 BAC degree programs are designed for concurrent enrollment in more than 6 credits.
-Part-time is allowed, but plans should be coordinated through student's Academic Advisor.
+Parttime is allowed, but plans should be coordinated through student's Academic Advisor.
 Students who received financial aid should talk to the Financial Aid Office regarding the implications of enrolling part-time.